Parish (Catholic Church): Parish church

 Each parish has a single seat of worship, the parish church.
 Geography, overcrowding, or other circumstances may induce the parish to establish alternative worship centers, however, which may not have a full-time parish priest.

 The parish church is the center of most Catholics' spiritual life, since it is there that they receive the sacraments.
 On Sundays, and perhaps also daily, Mass is celebrated by a priest resident in the parish.
 Confession is made available, and perhaps Vespers in the larger or more progressive parishes.
 There are also laity-led activities and social events in accordance with local culture and circumstances.

 Parochial school

 Many parishes in different parts of the world operate schools for the children of the parish, though their organization, staffing, and funding varies widely according to local practice.
 However, many parishes cannot support schools alone, and there may be regional schools run by some parish or by the diocese.
-In addition to the standard curriculum, students at parochial schools are given moral and religious education in line with the teachings of the Catholic Church.
+In addition to the standard curriculum, students at parochial schools are given moral and religious instruction in line with the teachings of the Catholic Church.